Imaginous/Cowboy_Untamed/README.md

 This app is created as a hobby project.
 I love electronics and programming and just could not resist if I could get more out of my Cowboy V1+ bike.

-This is where I started finding out how the Cowboy bikes work. which electronics they use and how they communicate internally and with the outside world.
+This is where I started finding out how the Cowboy bikes work.
+Which electronics they use and how the electronics communicate internally and with the outside world.
-I posted on Reddit and it got more attention then I had anticipated.
+I posted on [Reddit](https://www.reddit.com/r/cowboybikes/comments/m6zrdx/disable_speed_limit/) and it got more attention then I had anticipated.

 Special thanks go to Runereader for making his Bronco code open source.
 This is my first Android app, pure hobby, so it is "as is".